nitesis/curly-octo-robot/README.md

 # curly-octo-robot
-An exploration of combining sensor data, machine learning and generative design
+An exploration of possibilites of generative design with p5.js